cheeyeelim/BTR/README.md

 Output format
 =============

-BoolTraineR supports several output formats for Boolean models, as shown below.
+BTR supports several output formats for Boolean models, as shown below.

 -   `outgraph_model` - Outputs a Boolean model in a tab-delimited file with each line being an edge (i.e. gene interaction).
 This function also outputs a node attribute file, which can be used to distinguish gene and AND nodes in a graph plotting software.
 This format is readable by both Cytoscape and Gephi.
 -   `outgenysis_model` - Outputs a Boolean model in a space-delimited file with each line being an edge (i.e. gene interaction).
 This format is readable by genYsis (used for steady state analysis).
 -   `writeBM` - Outputs a Boolean model in a comma-delimited file similar in format to the input file format (i.e. two columns: genes and update functions).

-BoolTraineR can also output a state transition graph.
+BTR can also output a state transition graph.

 -   `outstate_graph` - Outputs a state space of a Boolean model simulated with an initial state.
 This format is readable by both Cytoscape and Gephi.

-Useful functions in BoolTraineR
+Useful functions in BTR
 ===============================

-Besides training Boolean models, BoolTraineR can be used for simulating a Boolean model asynchronously and calculate the score of a Boolean model with respect to a data.
+Besides training Boolean models, BTR can be used for simulating a Boolean model asynchronously and calculate the score of a Boolean model with respect to a data.

--   `model_train` - Core function in `BoolTraineR` that performs Boolean model inference.
+-   `model_train` - Core function in `BTR` that performs Boolean model inference.
 -   `simulate_model` - Simulate a Boolean model asynchronously using an initial state, and return its state space.
 -   `calc_mscore` - Calculate a distance score for a Boolean model with respect to an expression data.
 -   `model_dist` - Calculate the number of genes in the update functions that differ between two Boolean models.